andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

   }
 }
 ```

-The SimpleMapper has one property that is called `maps` on this property you define the fields that you want to select and if you want rename it.
-If we have this json message:
+The SimpleMapper has three properties that are called `maps`, `deleteMode` and `deleteEmpty`:

+* `maps`: on this property you define the fields that you want to select and if you want rename it..
+* `deleteMode`: a boolean value to switch to delete mode.
+On delete mode the dimensions at `maps` will be removed and the others will stay.
+It's `false` by default.
+* `deleteEmpty`: a boolean value to specify if, after deleting in delete mode, remove the resulting empty maps.
+By default it's true.

 ```json
 {